Ceftobiprole: Pharmacology

-Ceftobiprole is the active moiety of the prodrug ceftobiprole medocaril and is available for intravenous treatment only.
+Ceftobiprole is the active metabolite of the medocaril prodrug ceftobiprole medocaril and is available for intravenous treatment only.
 It is mainly excreted via the kidney.

 History

 The efficacy of ceftobiprole medocaril in treating Staphylococcus aureus bloodstream infections (bacteremia) was evaluated in a randomized, controlled, double-blind, multinational, multicenter trial.
 In the trial, researchers randomly assigned 390 participants to receive ceftobiprole medocaril (192 participants) or daptomycin plus optional aztreonam [the comparator] (198 participants).
 The primary measure of efficacy for this trial was the overall success (defined as survival, symptom improvement, S. aureus bacteremia bloodstream clearance, no new S. aureus bacteremia complications and no use of other potentially effective antibiotics) at the post-treatment evaluation visit, which occurred 70 days after being randomly assigned an antibiotic.
 A total of 69.8% of participants who received ceftobiprole medocaril achieved overall success compared to 68.7% of participants who received the comparator.

 The efficacy of ceftobiprole medocaril in treating acute bacterial skin and skin structure infections was evaluated in a randomized, controlled, double-blind, multinational trial.
 In the trial, researchers randomly assigned 679 participants to receive either ceftobiprole medocaril (335 participants) or vancomycin plus aztreonam [the comparator] (344 participants).
 The primary measure of efficacy was early clinical response 48-72 hours after start of treatment.
 Early clinical response required a reduction of the primary skin lesion by at least 20%, survival for at least 72 hours and the absence of additional antibacterial treatment or unplanned surgery.
 Of the participants who received ceftobiprole medocaril, 91.3% achieved an early clinical response within the necessary timeframe compared to 88.1% of participants who received the comparator.